-Some of the documents students prepare include: Statement of Claim and Statement of Defense, Petition for Divorce, Wills, Transfers of Land and Mortgages, Minutes of a meeting, etc.
+Some of the documents students prepare include statements of claim and statements of defense, petitions for divorce, wills, transfers of land and mortgages, minutes of a meeting, etc.

 Q: Where can a new legal assistant expect to find work after graduation?

-Q: Where do students usually complete their 4-week internship?
+Q: Where do students usually complete their four-week internship?
 What kinds of tasks are they assigned?

 Nicole: We actually work with each student, so they have a say in the type of law office they intern at.
 If they have a favourite area of law, we try to place them at firms that specialize in that area.

-What they do really depends on the type of law they are practicing.
+What they do really depends on the type of law they are practising.
 Common tasks would include filing, answering phone calls, booking meetings, and preparing basic forms or dictation.